Max-Gulda/Cordic-Math/README.md

 ## Modifying The Code

-The code is built around the defined variable CORDIC_MATH_FRACTION_BITS.
+The code is built around the defined variable CORDIC_MATH_FRACTION_BITS in cordic-math.h file.
 As default this is set to 16, which means the calculations is made in 16 bit fixed point arithmetic.
-This variable can easily be changed by future users to change the fixedpoint.
+This variable can easily be changed by future users to change the fixedpoint to suite their needs.

 ![my image](pictures/Screenshoot-1.png)